nus-cs2103-AY2122S1/tp/docs/team/lowkangn.md

 * **Documentation**:
     * Developer Guide:
         * Added target audience, purpose of guide, how to use guide and user stories sections to Developer Guide.
-        * Added implementation for view command.
+        * Added implementation for view command, including diagrams.
+        * General vetting of developer guide.

     * User Guide
         * Added target audience, purpose of guide, how to use guide and glossary sections to User Guide.
         * Added screenshots of Managera to User Guide.